Yan (state): History

 The strongest opposition came from the Qi, one of the strongest states in China.
 A succession crisis started in Yan in 325 BC when king Zikuai symbolically resigned his throne in favor of his minister Zizhi to prove his humility; the minister took advantage and seized power.
 While this crisis happened, in 314 BC Qi invaded and in a little over several months practically conquered the country.
-However, due to the misconduct of Qi troops during the conquest of Yan a revolt eventually drove them away and the borders of Yan were restored.
-Yan's new king, King Zhao of Yan then plotted with the states of Zhao, Qin, Han and Wei for a joint expedition against Qi.
+However, due to the misconduct of Qi troops during the conquest of Yan, a revolt eventually drove them away and the borders of Yan were restored.
+Yan's new king, King Zhao of Yan then plotted with the states of Zhao, Qin, Han and Wei to launch a joint expedition against Qi.
 Led by the brilliant tactician Yue Yi, it was highly successful and within a year most of Qi's seventy walled cities had fallen, with the exception of Zimu and Lu.
-However, with the death of King Zhao and the expulsion of Yue Yi to Zhao by the new king, King Wei of Yan, General Tian Dan managed to recapture all of the cities from the 5 kingdoms.
+However, with the death of King Zhao and the expulsion of Yue Yi to Zhao by the new king, King Wei of Yan, General Tian Dan managed to lead Qi's forces to recapture all of the cities from the 5 kingdoms.

 Despite the wars, Yan survived through the Warring States period.
 In 227 BC, with Qin troops on the border after the collapse of Zhao, Crown Prince Dan sent an assassin named Jing Ke to kill the king of Qin (later Qin Shi Huang), hoping to end the Qin threat.
 The mission failed, with Jing Ke dying at the hands of the King of Qin in Xianyang.

 Surprised and enraged by such a bold act, the king of Qin called on Wang Jian to destroy Yan.
 Crushing the bulk of the Yan army at the frozen Yi River, Ji fell the following year and the ruler, King Xi, fled to the Liaodong Peninsula.

 In 222 BC, Liaodong fell as well, and Yan was overrun by Qin.
 Yan was the third to last state to fall, and with its destruction the fates of the remaining two kingdoms were sealed.
 In 221 BC, Qin conquered all of China, ending the Warring States period and founding the Qin dynasty.